wesluo/Zenlit-Web-Gemini/SERVER_GUIDE.md

-# How to Run the Zenlit Development Server
+# Alternative: Manual Production Preview

-To preview the Zenlit application after making changes, it's recommended to serve the production build files using a simple HTTP server.
-This method has proven to be more stable in certain environments than the development server.
+This guide describes how to manually serve the production build files using a simple Python HTTP server.
+This is an alternative to the standard `npm run preview` command and can be useful for specific debugging scenarios or environments where Node.js serving might not be desired.

 ## Steps: